The need for disposable (sold or killed) workforce existed even among hunter-gatherers.

 on page 2

 The evolution of complexity, especially of social inequality, has been a central research question in hunter-gatherer archaeology during the past twenty years. including on the Northwest Coast (see Ames (1994) for a review and citations, also Matson and Coupland(1995) and Ames and Maschner (1999».
-It is now clear that some form of permanent social ranking or stratification was present on the coast 3000 calendar years ago, if not earlier.
+It is now clear that some form of permanent social ranking or stratification was present on the coast 3000 calendar years ago, if not earlier.on page 4

 The crucial point here is that slaves were the only labour that Northwest Coast chiefs could reliably control (Ames 1995). [...]